bchiang7/v4/content/contact/index.md

 title: 'Get in touch'
 ---

-I would love to hear about your project and big idea.
-I'll try my best to respond to your emails asap!
+I love connecting with different people so if you want to say hi,I would love to hear about your project and big idea.